Vankata453/KittisaurusBot/README.md

 # Contribution

-Any contributions to the bot (including issues, feature requests, pull requests or others) are very appreciated and welcome!
+Any contributions to the bot (including issues, feature requests, pull requests or others) are always very appreciated and welcome!

 # Feedback